 Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 When a client reaches out to build a mobile app, the first strategic question isn't the design, nor the budget.
-It's the tech stack: Flutter or React Native?
+It's the tech stack: Flutter vs React Native?
+This duel drives every agency decision in 2026, and the answer is never a vague "it depends" without explanation.

 This choice commits your project for 3 to 5 years: maintenance costs, hiring capacity, perceived user performance, ability to share code with your web app.
 Pick right and save 30 to 50% of the app's lifetime cost.
-Pick wrong and pay twice.
+Pick wrong and pay twice — once to build, once to fix or migrate.

 TL;DR — Our agency verdict in one sentence